rsfreitas/protoc-gen-pocket-extensions/README.md

 ## Building the plugin

-To build the plugin it's required to generate Go sources from the plugin's protobuf annotation extensions.
+In order to build the plugin, its protobuf annotation extensions must be compiled into Go sources.
 This can be achieved by running the following
 command:
 ```bash
 go generate ./options/krill